Pepper-Wood/Adoptapedia/README.md

 7/3/2014
 - Rewrote add_groups.cpp to perform the same task as notify_groups.cpp.
 - In the process, there was a bug with the code that prevented it from recognizing new groups not in the directory.
 That has been addressed and fixed.

+7/10/2014
+- Renamed add_groups.cpp to main.cpp after beginning to write a separate helper function called update_wc.cpp but realizing that most of the code would be reused.
+- Added function that makes updating the number of watchers groups have a bit easier for me.
+- Figured out how to implement atoi correctly! :D
+- Modififed read_words so that I can just write in the number of watchers a group has into 00-INPUT.txt and have it determine the category that it belongs in
+- Maybe eventually I can have the input document read in sub words as categories rather than numbers so it'll be easier for me to remember them off the top of my head.
+- I'm going to see if there is a way for me to access the number of watchers a person has through a function rather than by hand so that I could just run a for loop to update the watch count rather than open each individual webpage, write the watch count, and then do the same for the rest of them.
+As in, get a function to cycle through a list of urls and return the number of watchers to a separate .txt file and then read that in as another list to use in main.cpp.